 Devices in the Home

 In the early days of the internet, a desktop computer was the primary, and virtually the only, way of connecting to the internet.
-However, with the rise of Wi-Fi, mobile broadband, Bluetooth, and many other revolutionary technologies, residents have multiple ways through which they can access the internet.
-While a wide variety of devices are available to connect to the internet. sometimes the lack of an internetenabled device is cited as a barrier to home broadband adoption.
-The chart shows the average number of internetenabled devices in households in the community compared to homes in other Connected communities
+However, with the rise of Wi-Fi, mobile broadband, Bluetooth, and many other revolutionary technologies, residents can access the internet through multiple devices.
+While a wide variety of devices are available to connect to the internet, sometimes the lack of an internet-enabled device is cited as a barrier to home broadband adoption.
+This chart shows the average number of internet-enabled devices in households in the community, compared to homes in other Connected communities.

 Average Number of Internet-Connected Devices

+Digital Interactions

-Digital Interactions The internet has moved from an occasional tool to one of the principal ways we communicate, perform research, work, or participate in leisure activities.
+The internet has moved from an occasional tool to one of the principal ways we communicate, perform research, work, or participate in leisure activities.
 Measuring the digital interaction among residents and different community sectors allows a glimpse into the importance of the internet in their lives.
 More importantly, this analysis can identify the common traits among those who use the internet less frequently and develop solutions for including them in the digital ecosystem.

 This digital interaction information explores how residents are (or are not) digitally interacting with various community institutions.
-This information is helpful for guiding and developing the digital strategy and online presence of these entities in the community.
+This information is helpful for guiding and developing the digital strategy and online presence of these entities.
 The chart on the following page shows the average frequency with which residents digitally interact with different community sectors.

-While digital interaction is a personal choice, for those completely without or with restricted access to the internet, those who cannot afford a connection, those without the skills to use the internet, and those with limited awareness of the opportunities afforded by the internet, their opportunity to make such a personal choice is severely limited.
+While digital interaction is a personal choice, for those completely without access to the internet, those with restricted access, those who cannot afford a connection, those without the skills to use the internet, and those with limited awareness of the opportunities afforded by the internet, their chance to make such a personal choice is severely limited.

+Digital Interactions (Continued)

-Digital Interactions Continued How Frequently Residents Interact with Community Sectors
+How Frequently Residents Interact with Community Sectors